 - Auto-immune disorders

-Unfortunately, neuropathy can be a lifelong condition.
-However, seeking treatment—especially if you go early, before symptoms are severe—can help you keep the problem from getting worse, relieve symptoms, and in some cases even heal nerves and restore function.
+Unfortunately, the full effects of neuropathy are not always completely curable.
+However, seeking treatment can help you keep the problem from getting worse, relieve symptoms, and in some cases even heal nerves and restore function.

 At our office, we use a combination of medications and state-of-the-art laser therapy to help you overcome your neuropathy pain.
 In addition to both over-the-counter and prescription painkillers, other medications (including those originally developed to treat seizures or depression) have also proven effective relieving nerve pain.

 In addition to traditional medications, the MLS Laser system is an exciting new option for people with neuropathy.
-The machine uses beams of light at two different wavelengths—one tuned to provide an analgesic effect, and the other an anti-inflammatory—that penetrate into the tissues at the site of the injury and produce a powerful therapeutic effect.
+The machine uses beams of light at two different wavelengths—one tuned to provide an analgesic effect, and the other an anti-inflammatory—that penetrate deep into the tissues at the site of the injury and produce a powerful therapeutic effect.
 Metabolism and vascular activity in the cells increase, speeding up the healing process and increasing nerve conduction.
 This can actually regenerate the nerve fibers themselves, restoring lost function.